TanChanJien/SAGA-Attack-Template-Generator/README.md

 ## Contributing
 Contributions to this tool are welcome!
 If you have suggestions for improving the prompts, the processing logic, or the workflow, please feel free to open an issue or submit a pull request.

-## Acknowledgements
-This work is built upon the concepts and framework introduced in the original SAGA paper.
-For more details on the SAGA framework, please refer to:

-* Yi-Ting Huang, et al. **SAGA: Synthetic Audit Log Generation for APT Campaigns**. arXiv:2411.13138v1, Nov 2024.